cbase 1.50.0

 Functions

-void * os_mem_reserve (usize size)
+void * mem_os_reserve (usize size)

-Reserves a block of virtual address space.
+Reserves a contiguous block of virtual address space.

-b32 os_mem_commit (void *ptr, usize size)
+b32 mem_os_commit (void *ptr, usize size)

-void os_mem_decommit (void *ptr, usize size)
+void mem_os_decommit (void *ptr, usize size)

-void os_mem_release (void *ptr, usize size)
+void mem_os_release (void *ptr, usize size)

 Detailed Description